1 Nov 2008

 I'd never heard of Neil Postman, until one of my sons was given this book.
 Then the other son had to read it as part of a theology course.
 Neil Postman was apparently a humanist rather than a Christian, however.

-Postman's premise is that while George Orwell's vision of the future matched fairly well with Communist countries - restricted information, altered history, 'big brother' watching every move and censoring speech - it is Aldous Huxley's vision which matches far more closely with the reality of the west, and particularly the USA.
-Huxley saw a world in which nothing was restricted; instead people had so much leisure and so much entertainment that they ceased questioning or thinking.
+Postman's premise is that George Orwell's vision of the future matched fairly well with Communist countries - restricted information, altered history, 'big brother' watching every move and censoring speech, etc. But he claimed that it is Aldous Huxley's vision which matches far more closely with the reality of the west, and particularly the USA.
+Huxley saw a world in which nothing was restricted.
+Instead, people had so much leisure and so much entertainment that they ceased questioning or thinking.

 Postman does not actually criticise the entertainment on television, believing that it is - or was - mostly done very well.
 The problem, he claims, is that far more serious issues have become reduced to show business by being shown on TV.
 News, religion, politics - he takes a chapter on each, demonstrating how each has had to adapt to fit in with the mass media culture.